Yellow-bellied slider: Description

 Adult male yellow-bellied sliders typically reach 5–9 in in length; females range from 8–13 in.
 Melanistic males have been seen to grow larger than nonmelanistic males.
 The carapace (upper shell) is typically brown and black, often with yellow stripes.
 The skin is olive green with prominent patches of yellow down the neck and legs.
 As the name implies, the plastron (bottom shell) is mostly yellow with black spots along the edges.
 Adults tend to grow darker as they age.
 Yellow-bellied sliders are often confused with eastern river cooters, who also have yellow stripes on the neck and yellow undersides, but the latter lack the green spots characteristic of this species.
 The yellow belly often has an "s"-shaped yellow stripe on its face.
 They also have markings shaped like question marks on their bellies.
 Females of the species reach a larger body size than the males do in the same populations.
 There have also been studies that show females of this species have more symmetrical shells than males due to either more efficient growth or less hormonal stress.
 Other studies show that shells tend to grow more asymmetrical with age.
+Yellow-bellied sliders over winter in burrows on the bank or buried at the bottom of a pond.
+When buried in the water they use cloacal respiration gain oxygen.
+In colder climates they will undergo a restructuring of the ventricle tissue in their heart increasing fibrillar collagen which tightens and constricts the heart allowing for the turtles to lower their metabolic rate and survive the winter buried under water.

 The yellow plastron with green spots is visible in this view.